dustywhite7/Econ8310/SlidesCode/8 - Decision Trees.md

 ---

+## Today we will use Decision Trees

+---

 ### What is Entropy?

 **Entropy** is a measure of uncertainty (or information) about the world, or, more specifically, uncertainty about the true value of an outcome in a given model.